buffy05/WordleBot/README.md

 Each bot is designed to autonomously play Wordle using a list of past solutions, simulating and displaying the solving process, performance statistics, and average guesses per solve.

-Features
+Features:
 Automatically solves Wordle puzzles using different AI principles

 Logs performance metrics such as:

-Number of words solved
+- Number of words solved

-Average number of turns per solution
+- Average number of turns per solution

+- Solving Process and Used Guesses

 Modular and extensible design for adding additional solving strategies

-Easy to run with separate folders and entry scripts for each bot
+Easy to run with separate folders and entry scripts for each bot.
+Each bot's driver file can be adapted easily to solve current wordles with an above average accuracy and solve rate.

-Technologies Used
-Python 3.10+

-Core libraries: random, math, itertools, collections

-Algorithm-specific implementations built from scratch

 Bot Descriptions
 Monte Carlo Tree Search (MCTS) Bot